JRG-Developer/MediaRSSParser/README.md

 2) Allowing for the addition of other RSS namespace elements, as long as they are (i) commonly used (per popular request, if you will, by other developers using this project), and (ii) have an online webpage describing the namespace specification.

-If you're doing something very special for your project and need to create your own RSS namespace addition, this isn't likely to make it into the main repo.
+*Note:* if you're doing something very special for your project and need to create your own RSS namespace addition, this isn't likely to make it into the main repo.

-Instead, you would be better off forking this repo, making your changes solely in your own branch, and periodically `pulling` changes from the main repo.
+Instead, you would be better off forking this repo, making your changes in your own branch, and periodically `pulling` changes from the main repo.

+## Project Objectives

+`MediaRSSParser` has specific goals in mind:

+### Main Objective
+1) To make it as easy as possible to work with RSS feeds and for third-party developers to use this repository.

+This means, making it easy for third-party developers to quickly answer questions like these:

+- "Where can I find specifications for the current version of RSS and/or Media RSS?"

+ -- See the main files (`MediaRSSParser.h` or `MediaRSSModels.h`), which have links to the documentation, but here they are just in case too: <a href="http://cyber.law.harvard.edu/rss/rss.html">RSS 2.0</a> and <a href="http://www.rssboard.org/media-rss">Media RSS 1.5.1</a>.

+- "What is this property on this model for?"

+ -- See the header file of the model in question, which includes in-line documentation for each property.

+- "How does the parser work, and how do I know it will continue to work in future versions?"

+ -- See the extensive reads-like-sentences unit tests for both use examples and in-code documentation on how things are suppose to work.

+## #Secondary Objectives
+1) Document everything (100% documentation for all header files).
+This goes right along with "making it as easy as possible to use".

+2) Unit test everything (100% unit testing of all code lines).
+This helps ensure the code works and will continue to work in the future.

 ## MediaRSSParser vs BlockRSSParser